peggylynn/java/README.md

 Java source code for BOBJ sdk and others

 Hello Esteemed Visitor!
 Here a couple examples of java code I've written.
-One was against Business Objects SDK and the other was to flatten json without knowing the schema ahead of time.
+These are against Business Objects SDK.